Hardliners Push Back On Bipartisan Deal On Immigration Package

 I want to ask you about comments made by your colleague.
 Republican Congresswoman Mia Love of Utah called on the president to apologize for these comments.
 She said that they were unkind, divisive, elitist and fly in the face of our nation's values.
 Do you join her in that condemnation?

 PAUL GOSAR: I can't condone, you know, vocabulary that one of - another person actually utilizes in that aspect.
-But I also understand that the president is not a career politician that you may say things that are not politically correct in the world of politics.
+But I also understand that the president is not a career politician, that, you know, may say things that are not politically correct in the world of politics.

 MARTIN: So you're saying the term that he used is just - it's just politically incorrect.
 It's not offensive on its face.